 The types of issues that clients bring include anxiety, depression, loss, bereavement, childhood abuse, low confidence and self-esteem, relationship difficulties, personal dissatisfaction and personality issues, stress and work/life balance, compulsions, life changes and motivational issues.
 I do not work with addictions such as drug related, unless the person seeking help is in a rehabilitation programme.
 I cannot work with individuals with psychotic illnesses.
 These areas require higher levels of support than I can offer.

-As a registered Psychotherapist, I adhere to the codes of ethics and good practice as laid down by my professional bodies- the United Kingdom Council of Psychotherapy and the European Association of Transactional Analysis.
+As a registered Psychotherapist, I adhere to the codes of ethics and good practice as laid down by my professional bodies- the United Kingdom Council of Psychotherapy and the United Kingdom Association for Transactional Analysis.